Bugzilla is an open-source Bug tracking tool. Many companies are using this open-source tool for managing the software development process.

-- A stable backend system to store and retrieve all the data
+- A stable backend system to store and retrieve all the data.

-- Various interfaces like Web and console
+- Various interfaces like Web and console.

 - Customizable user interface

-- Many configuration options useful for project
+- Many configuration options useful for projects.

-- Easy and stable upgrade and maintenance
+- Easy and stable upgrade and maintenance.

 Bugzilla System Requirements

 - Database Engine (MySQL, Postgre SQL.
-Oracle)
+Oracle),

 - Web server (Any web server that can run CGI scripts)